cloudtracer/ThreatPinchLookup/README.md

 Optionally, in the developers options you can configure a CouchDB server to sync your API responses with.
 See the [Wiki](https://github.com/cloudtracer/ThreatPinchLookup/wiki) for more details.

 ## Release Notes
+- 2.0.14: 2017-09-03 - Minor fixes to search page for case sensitive lookups.
+Fix pivots for case sesntive IoC's.
 - 2.0.10: 2017-09-03 - Added preservecase flag for Lookup Types, added blockchain.info Request Lookups for bitcoin address lookups.
 - 2.0.9: 2017-05-25 - Fix for dataType mismatch in some response processing.
 - 2.0.8: 2017-05-20 - Performance updates for pivot collections, long json responses, faster json parsing.